Tohatsu 60 HP outboard motor MFS60A

 That's why Tohatsu is the best outboard motor.

-Tohatsu pays a lot of attention to the appearance of its outboard motors and this is reflected in this model.
-The appearance is tough and robust.
-Under the beautifully streamlined hood you will find the trusted Tohatsu technology, developed for years of sailing pleasure with minimal maintenance.
-The engine is user-friendly in every respect.
-For example, the oil filter is positioned in such a way that you can easily replace it yourself.
-The lubrication of your outboard motor is optimal thanks to the generous oil reservoir.
-By using the proven Tohatsu electronic injection system, your engine starts smoothly and the throttle response is fast.
-The speed can be smoothly controlled.
+Tohatsu pays close attention to the appearance of its outboard motors, and this model reflects that.
+The look is rugged and robust.
+Under the sleekly streamlined hood, you'll find trusted Tohatsu technology, designed for years of boating enjoyment with minimal maintenance.
+The motor is user-friendly in every way.
+For example, the oil filter is positioned so you can easily change it yourself.
+The generous oil reservoir provides optimal lubrication for your outboard motor.
+Thanks to the proven Tohatsu electronic injection system, your engine starts easily and delivers rapid throttle response.
+The RPM is easily controlled.

 WARRANTY & DELIVERY TIME

-Your newly purchased Tohatsu outboard motor comes with a 5-year full factory warranty .
-This gives you solid certainty of carefree sailing.
-You will receive the warranty certificate and certificate with your purchase.
-Technical defects that occur within the warranty period and fall under the warranty conditions will be remedied free of charge.
+Your newly purchased Tohatsu outboard motor comes with a full 5-year manufacturer's warranty .
+This gives you solid assurance of worry-free boating.
+You'll receive a warranty certificate and receipt with your purchase.
+Any technical defects that occur within the warranty period and are covered by the warranty terms will be repaired free of charge.